thanassi360/grimoire-guide/README.md

 - Server synchronisation from the Bungie.net Grimoire database via the API
 - Storage of the Grimoire database to a Google App Engine Python server
-- jQuery AJAX interaction with the Python server to get the Grimoire data -HTML and CSS to display the Grimoire data in the browser
+- jQuery AJAX interaction with the Python server to get the Grimoire data
+- HTML and CSS to display the Grimoire data in the browser